redis/redis-doc/topics/notifications.md

     s     Set commands
     h     Hash commands
     z     Sorted set commands
+    t     Stream commands
-    x     Expired events (events generated every time a key expires) e     Evicted events (events generated when a key is evicted for maxmemory) A     Alias for g$lshzxe, so that the "AKE" string means all the events.
+    x     Expired events (events generated every time a key expires) e     Evicted events (events generated when a key is evicted for maxmemory) A     Alias for g$lshztxe, so that the "AKE" string means all the events.

 At least `K` or `E` should be present in the string, otherwise no event will be delivered regardless of the rest of the string.